mbs9b7/ahkScripts/README.md

 # ahkScripts
-A place to store autohotkey scripts
+This is just place to store autohotkey scripts